Is Neem As Good As It Seems?!

 • Compounds of the tree are used to form capsules for immune-boosting functions.

-But for the purpose of this post, I won’t be looking at all the many benefits of the neem tree.
-Instead, I’ll focus on the benefits of neem oil: the moisturizing, golden-yellow oil that’s extracted from the tree’s small oval fruits, or “nuts” (which look a lot like olives).
+Instead, I’ll focus on neem oil benefits: the moisturizing, golden-yellow oil that’s extracted from the tree’s small oval fruits, or “nuts” (which look a lot like olives).

 neem leaf

-That neem has quite a sheen. 😉
+That neem has quite a sheen!

-5 Benefits of Neem Oil
+5 Benefits of Neem Oil for Hair Health

-Although the yellowish liquid has been used in Eastern ayurvedic medicine for centuries, it took quite a while for the West to catch up.
-But now it’s finding its place among other natural gifts, like aloe vera and coconut oil, as quite the cosmetic gem – in fact, neem was one of the most Googled skincare ingredients of 2018!
+But now neem oil is finding its place among other natural gifts, like aloe vera and coconut oil, as a cosmetic gem and a top oil for hair care – in fact, neem oil was one of the most Googled skincare ingredients of 2018!

-So what makes it so great?
+So what makes neem oil so great?

-• Reduces the appearance of wrinkles and smoothes out skin – research shows that neem boosts levels of a collagen-producing enzyme called procollagen and a protein called elastin.
+• Reduces the appearance of wrinkles and smoothes out skin – research shows that neem oil boosts levels of a collagen-producing enzyme called procollagen and a protein called elastin.
 Nice one.

 Want the freshest Lady Alopecia news?
 (For free, of course)